How the Specter of Communism Is Ruling Our World (Chapter Thirteen: The Media – The Specter’s Mouthpiece)

 4. The Media Takeover by Liberalism and Progressivism

-Walter Williams, the founder of journalism education and of the world’s first journalism school at the University of Missouri, created the Journalist’s Creed in 1914.
+Walter Williams, the founder of journalism education and of the world’s first journalism school at the University of Missouri, created “The Journalist’s Creed” in 1914.
 It defined journalism as an independent profession that respects God and honors mankind.
-Journalists should be unmoved by pride of opinion or greed of power.
-They must pay attention to detail and exercise self-control, patience, fearlessness, and constant respect for their readers.
-After the 1960s, however, progressivism became prevalent.
-Advocacy replaced objectivity.
-Liberalism and progressivism replaced impartiality.
+Journalists should be “unmoved by pride of opinion or greed of power.”
+They must exercise self-control, patience, fearlessness, and constant respect for their readers.
+After the 1960s, however, as progressivism became prevalent, advocacy replaced objectivity, and liberalism and progressivism replaced impartiality.

-Selective Coverage.
-Every day, tens of thousands of newsworthy events occur around the world.
-But which events receive attention or quietly fade from public attention is almost completely determined by what the media chooses to cover.
+Every day, thousands of newsworthy events occur around the world.
+But which events receive attention or quietly fade from view is almost completely determined by what the media chooses to cover.

-Framing.
-There are many issues that are too big to ignore.
-The media uses the method of framing to set the narrative.
-The sex liberation movement and the state welfare of the 1960s resulted in the disintegration of the family, worsened poverty, and increased crime.
+Many issues are too big to ignore, and in these cases, the media use the method of framing to influence the informational environment.
+The sexual liberation movement and state welfare policies of the 1960s resulted in the disintegration of the family, worsened poverty, and increased crime.
 However, leftists use the media and Hollywood to depict an image of the strong and independent single mother, hiding the real social issues behind this phenomenon.
-Some criticize “white supremacy” and attribute the poor financial and social status of minorities to systemic discrimination.
-The prevalence of such narratives is largely the result of collusion between the media and certain political forces.
+They get experts to blame systemic discrimination for the poor financial and social status of minority groups, thus obscuring the real causes — many of which have their roots in communism.
+The prevalence of such narratives is largely the result of collusion between the media and political forces.

-The method of framing is seen mainly in the phenomenon of stories preceding facts.
-In objective reporting, the writer summarizes the facts to form a story.
-But reporters and editors often hold prejudiced opinions on an issue, and when creating reports, massage the facts to fit the story that validates their own biases.
+The method of framing is seen mainly in the phenomenon of narratives preceding facts.
+In objective reporting, the writer summarizes the facts to form a narrative.
+But reporters and editors who hold prejudiced views on an issue shape the facts to fit the narrative that validates their biases.

-Using Political Correctness to Enforce Self-Censorship.
-Political correctness permeates the media.
-Whether written in the style guide or left implicit, many media outlets have policies of political correctness that affect what may or may not be reported and how it is reported.
-Because of legislation on “hate crimes” in some European countries, many local media outlets dare not report on crimes committed by immigrants, even though such crimes have become a severe social issue and are threatening the domestic security in those countries.
+Political correctness, a potent communist tool, permeates the media.
+Whether written in the style guide or left implicit, many media outlets have policies of political correctness that affect what may or may not be reported and how it should be presented.
+Because of legislation on “hate crimes” in some European countries, many local media outlets dare not report on crimes committed by immigrants, despite that such crimes have become a severe social issue and are threatening the domestic security in those countries.
 American media organizations also self-censor when it comes to reporting crimes, often omitting the perpetrators’ immigration status.

-Creating a Lexicon of Political Correctness.
-The Western media, along with leftist political groups and academia, has created a vast system of politically correct language.
+The Western media, along with leftist political groups and academia, have created a lexicon of politically correct language.
 It has been applied so frequently by the media that the language has become deeply rooted in the public consciousness, influencing the public on a subliminal level.

-Once the media validates a left-wing opinion, it manifests in all aspects of society.
-An October 2008 article by The New York Times headlined “Liberal Views Dominate Footlights” stated, “During this election season theatergoers in New York can see a dozen or so overtly political plays, about Iraq, Washington corruption, feminism or immigration; what they won’t see are any with a conservative perspective.”
+Once the media validate a left-wing opinion, it manifests in all aspects of society.
+An October 2008 article by The New York Times headlined “Liberal Views Dominate Footlights” stated, “During this election season theatergoers in New York can see a dozen or so overtly political plays, about Iraq, Washington corruption, feminism, or immigration; what they won’t see are any with a conservative perspective.”

 5. The Film Industry: A Vanguard Against Tradition